Sponsored by the American Scandinavian Heritage Foundation

 Scandinavian Trivia Contest

-New this year is a trivia contest with questions primarily related to our Scandinavian heritage.
+A Scandinavian Trivia Contest, with questions primarily related to our Scandinavian heritage, will be held again this year.
 Teams of up to four people can register.
 The winning team will receive $100.
-The contest will be held in the entertainment tent on Saturday July 22, 2017 at 5:30 PM.
+The contest will be held in the entertainment tent on Saturday July 21, 2018.
 There is no fee to enter the contest other than the Festival's gate fee.
 No smart phones allowed.

 Visit various sites and complete various tasks around the Festival, get your passport stamped and when filled receive a free ticket to submit for one of the prize drawings.
 Pick up your blank Passport book and instructions at the Information booth.